UniversalDependencies/docs/_u-dep/xcomp.md

 An open clausal complement (`xcomp`) of a verb or an adjective is (i) a core argument of the verb, (ii) which is without its own subject and (iii) for which the reference of the subject is necessarily determined by an argument external to the `xcomp`.
-The second requirement is often referred to as *obligatory control*.
+The third requirement is often referred to as *obligatory control*.
 An `xcomp` can also be described as a predicative complement The subject of the `xcomp` is normally, but not always, controlled by the object of the next higher clause, if there is one, or else by the subject of the next higher clause.